mary-perret-1986/kerry-perret.github.io/content/posts/0-blogging_a-brand-new-start.md

 ### Checksum: the Key Takeaways Section

-One way to ensure that I stick to my own rules is a sort of a recap at the end of each post which is going to force me to review my own production, check the so-called "guideline compliance check".
+One way to ensure that I stick to my own rules is a sort of a recap at the end of each post which is going to force me to review my own production, the so-called "guideline compliance check".

 ## Personal Objective